-Finding the right drug rehab center is an important part of treatment and recovery for addiction.
+Finding the right drug rehab center is an important part of treatment and recovery from addiction.
 Many women have found that pursuing a women’s rehab center has helped address their unique needs.
 Others may find benefit in certain services at rehab centers that are tailored to women.
-Several issues lead women to seek women’s only rehab programs, such as difficulties in their relationships with partners or children, women’s health issues, trauma, pregnancy, or others.
+Several issues lead women to seek women’s-only rehab programs, such as difficulties in their relationships with partners or children, women’s health issues, trauma, pregnancy, or others.

 Women may be wondering what women’s rehab centers are, how drug and alcohol addiction may differ in women, and what the different types of rehab centers are, as well as their benefits.
 If you are a woman weighing your options for rehab programs, this article will address common questions and concerns and help you make a decision that is right for you.